Preview Changes will not be visible to customers until published.

 1. Navigate to Firm Settings > Engagements

-2. Since using an Engagement workflow when creating invoices and/or sending out documents is required when Engagements is active, by default one engagement will be created for you already.
-Click Edit to begin adjusting the conditions.
+2. Since using an Engagement workflow when creating invoices and/or sending out documents is required when Engagements is active, by default, one engagement will be created for you already.
+Click Edit Workflow to begin adjusting the conditions.

 Important: When creating separate workflows for different Offices, a New Engagement Workflow will need to be created since the Default Engagement cannot be used for this workflow.

-3. Rename the Engagement to capture the type of service a client may be engaged in (e.g. "Ongoing Financial Planning").
+3. To create a new workflow, click on Add New Engagement Workflow.
+This will open a modal to complete for the new Engagement workflow.
+If you use the default Engagement instead, Rename the Engagement to capture the type of service a client may be engaged in (e.g. "Ongoing Financial Planning").

 When multiple Engagement workflows are present, advisors in Segmented Offices will be selecting which one they like to send to their clients -- so it's best to make the name as clear as possible for them.